nilgadia/CDC_Debezium/debezium_streaming_from_db_to_kafka/README.md

 # Debezium Unwrap SMT Demo

-This setup is going to demonstrate how to receive events from MySQL database and stream them down to a PostgreSQL database and/or an Elasticsearch server using the [Debezium Event Flattening SMT](https://debezium.io/docs/configuration/event-flattening/).
+This setup is going to demonstrate how to receive events from Postgres database and stream them down to a PostgreSQL database and/or an Elasticsearch server using the [Debezium Event Flattening SMT](https://debezium.io/docs/configuration/event-flattening/).

 ## Table of Contents